SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 **Theme 1: Sustained Engagement Beyond Sessions**

-The most striking qualitative finding came from the Center Director at Two By Two Learning Center, who reported that students spontaneously discussed NOODEIA with their parents during car rides home.
-This behavior is not typically observed with traditional tutoring activities.
-This unsolicited engagement outside the learning environment suggests that NOODEIA created positive associations with learning that extended beyond the immediate session.

-> "What surprised me most was hearing from parents that their kids were talking about [NOODEIA] on the car ride home.
-That never happens with worksheets; usually they just want to forget about homework as soon as they leave."
-(Center Director, Two By Two Learning Center)
+The most unexpected finding emerged from parent feedback collected informally by center staff.
+Unlike traditional tutoring activities, which students typically do not discuss outside sessions, NOODEIA prompted unsolicited conversations at home:

+- "My daughter asked if she could show her brother the vocabulary game" (Parent feedback)
+- "He keeps talking about getting to the next level" (Parent feedback)
+- "She actually wanted to come back early to keep practicing" (Staff observation)

+These reports suggest that NOODEIA's gamification elements created positive associations with learning that extended beyond the tutoring center walls.

 **Theme 2: Desire for Extended Gamification**